 Can Mudras be done lying down or while walking?

-Yes, it is possible to do mudras lying down, sitting, walking, or standing.
+Yes, doing mudras lying down, sitting, walking, or standing is possible.

 Do Mudras have to be done with both hands?